John David Kelly: Federal judicial service

-Death

 Shortly after being sworn in, Kelly fell ill with an infection in mid-October 1998 and was taken to the Mayo Clinic.
 On October 21, 1998, Kelly died in Rochester, Minnesota, before his investiture had taken place.
-He was survived by his wife, Tish, and three grown children.
+Given his short tenure on the Court, Kelly participated in only a small number of cases.
+He provided a crucial vote that affirmed the district court by an evenly divided vote of the Court en banc.
+He authored only a few opinions, including one that the Court of Appeals posthumously released.